hmistry/hmistry.github.io/_posts/2017-12-12-activerecord-vs-sequel.md

 <br>
 ### 4. Querying records
+{: #querying}
 Querying records revealed some implementation differences in the ORM's and added some complexity to the benchmarking.
-For an apples-to-apples comparison, these benchmarks force the ORM's to typecast the data (if you missed the reason, see the updated note above).
+For an apples-to-apples comparison, these benchmarks force the ORM's to typecast the data (if you missed the reason, see the [updated note](#updated-note) above).
 Measured the following methods of querying the database (AR method / Sequel method):
 - `#find(id) / #[id]`
 - `#findby() / #find()`
 - `#where()`